 Jessica Hardin was born in Illinois and moved to South Carolina with her family when she was 12.
 After graduating high school, she attended Smith College in Massachusetts and received her B.A. cum laude while simultaneously attending the National Theater Institute in Waterford, Conn., and the British American Drama Academy in London, England.
 She moved to New York City and studied acting under the auspices of world-renowned Meisner instructor William Esper.
 She signed with Innovative Artists and worked professionally as a model, dancer, singer, and actress while working for Judith Lesley Management, Abrams Artists, and Adrienne Stern Casting.
 On a family vacation, she discovered the joys of a Los Angeles winter and stayed.
 She worked with the Will Geer Theatricum Botanicum in Topanga and Boston Court in Pasadena, Judi Farkas Literary Management and The Filmtrix Agency.
 While attending many film festivals that her husband was involved with, she had the brainchild of founding the Pasadena International Film Festival.

 Marco Neves was born in Brazil and grew up in Portugal.
 With an affinity for languages, he is fluent in English, Spanish, Portuguese, German, and French.
 After graduating high school, he was accepted to the prestigious California Institute of the Arts’ acting program.
 After receiving his degree, he moved to Los Angeles, where he acted with the Knightsbridge Theatre in Silver Lake for many years.
-He is currently training his scene study skills with up-and-coming director Matthew Currie Holmes.
-His film credits include Push the Button, Book of Numbers, The Company, Redemption, and the webseries 00:24.
+His film credits include Push the Button, Book of Numbers, The Company, Redemption, the web series 00:24, and 4 Horsemen: Apocalypse (which received a theatrical release in 2022).
 He has written screenplays, including Heart of the Dark and The Valiant, in which he plans to produce and act.
+Marco is represented by Linda McAlister Talent (theatrical), and Dangerfield Talent (commercial).

 Richard S. Stenzinger, CPA